Admitted Students FAQs

 Why am I being billed for a double when I requested a triple?

 Housing requests are not always guaranteed.
 Contact the Housing Office at (925) 631-4241 or firstname.lastname@example.org.

 There is a negative number in the Balance Due field, what does this mean?

 A negative number is a credit balance and means you are due a refund.
 Usually, refunds are a result of your student loans.
 Refunds will only be issued on credit balances after ALL allowable charges have been paid in full (including any payment plan balance).
 Refunds are ready the first week of the semester (if all the aid has posted).
 Parent PLUS Loan refunds typically go to the parent borrower unless the parent authorized the refund to go to the student.

 Please Note: A refund cannot be processed until there is an actual credit balance on your account.
 We do not refund in anticipation of aid posting.
 Refunds are not issued for students with monthly payment plans until the plan is paid in full.
 Refunds will go back to the originating source if a payment is made by a third party.

 What if I have to withdraw from Saint Mary’s College?

 SMC will refund 85% of tuition at the end of the first week of the semester, 80% at the end of the second week of the semester, and 75% at the end of the third and fourth week.
 There is NO tuition refund after the fourth week of the semester, however, families may purchase Tuition Refund Insurance through GradGuard for students who cannot complete classes for the semester due to a covered medical reason.
 Enrollment into GradGuard must be completed prior to the beginning of each semester.
 Please visit GradGuard.com/stmarys-ca or call 1-866-724-7284

-Please note: Room and board charges are refunded based on the terms in the Residence Hall and Dining Services License and financial aid disbursements will be adjusted based on the percentage of the time you attended SMC.
+Please note: Food and housing charges are refunded based on the terms in the Residence Hall and Dining Services License and financial aid disbursements will be adjusted based on the percentage of the time you attended SMC.